 Clinical interests: Hepatitis C, colposcopy and dysplasia clinic, breastfeeding

 Passions: Spending time with my family, flower gardening, servant leadership, physician self-care

 Long answer: One of my faculty during residency and two of my teaching colleagues were graduates from Via Christi.
-They were pretty amazing physicians and told me that if I wanted to keep teaching in the civilian world I needed to look at Wichita.
-I'll admit that the idea of moving to Kansas did not thrill us at first but from our first visit to interview we were sold on the program and the city.
+They were pretty amazing physicians and told me that if I wanted to keep teaching full scope Family Medicine in the civilian world I needed to look at Wichita.
+I'll admit that the idea of moving to Kansas did not thrill us at first, but from our first visit to interview we were sold on the program and the city.